 Providing you with the energy you depend on.

-We filed a request with the Kansas Corporation Commission to recover the more than $50 million in necessary investments we’ve made in our natural gas system over the past seven years.
+We filed a request with the Nebraska Public Service Commission to recover cost increases and the over $450.7 million investment we’ve made in our natural gas system since our last rate review nearly a decade ago along with planned future investments.

-Ongoing investments in our natural gas system are necessary to maintain safe, reliable service for our 111,000 natural gas customers in 64 communities across Kansas.
-Filing a rate increase request with the KCC is the standard process for a public utility to recover those costs and investments.
+Ongoing investments in our natural gas system, including replacing and upgrading more than 500 miles of transmission and distribution natural gas pipelines are necessary to maintain safe, reliable service for our approximately 300,000 natural gas customers in 319 Nebraska communities.
+Filing a rate review request with the Nebraska Public Service Commission is the standard process for a public utility to recover those costs and investments.

 How much will rates increase?